LINDA WERTHEIMER, Host:

 BARBARA BRADLEY HAGERTY: Earlier this week, the governor of Tokyo, Shintaro Ishihara, made this startling statement.

-Governor SHINTARO ISHIHARA (Tokyo): (Through Translator) The Japanese people must take advantage of this tsunami to wash away their selfish greed.
+SHINTARO ISHIHARA: (Through Translator) The Japanese people must take advantage of this tsunami to wash away their selfish greed.
 I really do think this is divine punishment.

-Mr. JOHN NELSON (Expert on Asian Religions, University of San Francisco): They know about tectonic plates.
+JOHN NELSON: They know about tectonic plates.
 They know about geography, geology.
 They know why tsunamis happen, and they don't need some governor to say that it's the will of heaven that this happened.

-Mr. DUNCAN WILLIAMS (Buddhist Priest): We can't pinpoint exactly what brought this about.
+DUNCAN WILLIAMS: We can't pinpoint exactly what brought this about.
 I think the takeaway is that, for Buddhists, is it almost doesn't matter what caused this situation.
 What's important is the response.

-Professor IAN READER (Japanese Studies, University of Manchester): The general perception is that you do need rituals to be done to help the passage of the spirit from the living - realm of the living to the realm of the dead, and also to separate the spirit from this realm.
+IAN READER: The general perception is that you do need rituals to be done to help the passage of the spirit from the living - realm of the living to the realm of the dead, and also to separate the spirit from this realm.

-Professor BRIAN BOCKING (Expert on Asian Religions, University College Cork): A spirit of ancestor who's not properly memorialized can cause problems you know, problems in the family, in the home, in the business and so forth - because they're unhappy; they're not being looked after properly.
+BRIAN BOCKING: A spirit of ancestor who's not properly memorialized can cause problems - you know, problems in the family, in the home, in the business and so forth - because they're unhappy; they're not being looked after properly.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.